deepanshs/csdmpy/docs/startFromScratch/new_dimensions.rst

 Try adding another :ref:`dim_api` object to this dataset.
 This time add a monotonic dimension.
-A monotonic dimension is where the coordinates along the dimension are spaced either strictly increasing or strictly decreasing.
+A monotonic dimension is where the coordinates along the dimension, are spaced either strictly increasing or strictly decreasing.
 In the following example, we use a different approach for adding the dimension object, that is, using the keyword arguments as follows,